Looking for the best ways to grow productive vegetables and beautiful flowers organically? These Homemade Fertilizer Recipes will help you!

 You can apply it directly to the soil or use it as a foliar spray.
 The choice is yours!

-- It aids in the suppression of foliar diseases when you use it as a foliar spray.
+- It helps in the suppression of foliar diseases when you use it as a foliar spray.

 - Plants absorb the nutrients quickly via roots as it is a liquid fertilizer.